- Reduce downtime and streamline incident remediation by adding PagerDuty’s incident management functionality to Microsoft Teams' collaboration tools.

 - Read any message it wasn't mentioned in.

-- Be added to private team.
+- Be added to private channels.

 As we use Microsoft Graph API, some confirmation will be requested during the installation/authorization process.